Advancing Object Goal Navigation Through LLM-enhanced Object Affinities Transfer: Experiments

-\begin{enumerate} \item Improves the effectiveness and adaptability of navigation systems.
-Systems that leverage LOAT combine experienced object affinities with LLM's semantic understandings to improve efficiency and generalization, leading to higher success rates, reduced navigation pathways, and improved adaptability to new environments. \item Compatible with various policies.
-LOAT enhances performance in various navigation contexts by working well with both graph-based and map-based policies, improving performance regardless of the downstream policy mechanism. \item Offers targeted guidance for navigating towards small, hard-to-locate or unseen objects.
-By leveraging object affinities from both training experiences and LLM insights, it is particularly efficient for detecting objects that are difficult to identify without context from relevant easier-to-find objects. \end{enumerate}
+\begin{enumerate} \item Improves effectiveness and generalization of navigation systems.
+LOAT combines experienced object affinities with LLM semantic understanding, leading to higher success rates, reduced navigation pathways, and improved generalization to new environments. \item Compatible with current SOTA methods, LOAT enhances performance in various navigation contexts by working well with both graph-based and map-based policies, improving performance regardless of the downstream policy mechanism. \item Offers targeted guidance for navigating towards small, hard-to-locate or unseen objects.
+By leveraging object affinities from both training experiences and LLM insights, it efficiently detects objects difficult to identify without context from relevant easier-to-find objects.
+For example, LOAT locates a \textit{"fork"} by first identifying a nearby \textit{"dining table"} or \textit{"kitchen counter"} where forks commonly appear. \end{enumerate}